Turn Every Shopper Into a Known Customer

 CSAA Rickroll

-This was another head-scratcher of a commercial, but we liked the strength of the call to action.
-It featured a simple white background with a QR code and with Rick Astley's trademark hairstyle.
 When scanned, the QR code led to a 5-month-old Youtube video commercial titled, “InsurAAAnce & Rick Astley Never Gonna Give You Up.”
 It was an irreverent approach reminiscent of the famous Coinbase approach.
 And who doesn’t like 80’s music?

-The roast of Mr. Peanut
+The Roast of Mr. Peanut

-Dunkin’ Drive Thru Starring Ben Affleck
+Dunkin’ Drive Thru Ad, Starring Ben Affleck

 This Dunkin’ Donuts commercial starred Ben Affleck as himself, working the drive-through window.
 We had to dig deep into this one, but after getting into the outtakes on Youtube, we found a QR code on a box of munchkins as a “background extra.”
 It was too small to scan.